 Fighting Through Tuskdale

 Make your way back west to the capital city (you hopefully don’t need directions at this stage in the game), and when you arrive you’ll find that it’s… seen better days.
 Sure, it wasn’t a bustling metropolis full of brick and marble, but it was more than a corpse-strewn wreckage!
-Make your way north from where you arrive and a guard will give you a brief status report, telling you little that a casual glance around couldn’t have informed you of.
+Spell buff thoroughly, then make your way north from where you arrive and a guard named Delia will give you a brief status report, telling you little that a casual glance around couldn’t have informed you of.
 If you’re feeling generous, pick a [Lawful Good] moral choice to heal her, then venture north.

-Once this third group of monsters is slain, talk to the Guard Captain, who is quite relieved that you arrived to save them.
+Once this third group of monsters is slain, talk to Hyland, the guard captain, who is quite relieved that you arrived to save them.
 Exhaust the captain’s dialogue options and make either a [Chaotic Neutral] or [Lawful Neutral] moral choice, if you wish.
 When you exit the conversation, the ground will shake and the mother of all Owlbears will appear to the south, quickly making its way towards your throne room.
 Egads!
 That’s where you keep all your stuff!
-Fortunately this house-sized monster isn’t much stronger than the Greater Enraged Owlbears you’ve fought, which is to say, it’ll put up a fight, but you should prevail handily enough, especially if you let your guards lead the way and only engage after they’ve caught its attention.

 Finish Off the Monsters